Nom-nom-hub/blueprint-kit/templates/commands/specify.md

 - Avoid HOW to implement (no tech stack, APIs, code structure).
 - Written for business stakeholders, not developers.
 - DO NOT create any checklists that are embedded in the spec.
 That will be a separate command.

+## Decision-Making Hierarchy for Ambiguous Situations

+When user input is unclear or missing, use this hierarchy to make decisions:

+1. **Default to industry best practices** - When user scenarios are ambiguous, choose the most common user flow for the given context (e.g., login for authentication, search for data discovery)

+2. **Preserve user intent** - When requirements are unclear, choose the option that best serves the user's apparent goal

+3. **Prioritize core functionality** - Focus on the primary user journey before adding advanced features

+4. **Follow progressive enhancement** - Define basic functionality first, then enhanced experiences

+5. **Document assumptions** - Clearly mark any decisions made based on defaults with [ASSUMPTION: brief explanation] markers

+## Error Handling and Validation

+1. **Before generating spec**: Verify prerequisites exist and are accessible
+2. **During generation**: Validate that all functional requirements are testable and unambiguous
+3. **After generation**: Confirm file is properly formatted and all sections are complete
+4. **File operations**: Always update SPEC_FILE (never create new files) and validate file exists before writing

 ### Section Requirements